 5. Set Up their Space Safely

-The more secure they are, the less you have to worry about random things like a fall happening mid-baking project.
+The more secure they are, the less you have to worry about things like a fall happening mid-baking project.

 6. Try Not to Worry About Perfection